 What is SPIN Selling?
 Here’s Why You Need to Start

-The book “SPIN Selling” by Neil Rackham (1988) offers helpful selling tips backed by industry-tested research.
+The SPIN Selling Book by Neil Rackham (1988) offers helpful selling tips backed by industry-tested research.
 Research which was conducted by making over 35,000 sales calls over 12 years.
-The book is a must-read for anyone who works in high-value sales, but SPIN selling can also apply to small-scale sales.
+The book is a must-read for anyone who works in high-value sales, but SPIN selling can also apply to small business sales.

 Today, businesses can use the lessons from Rackham’s book to fine-tune their sales training.
 Here, we’ll outline some of the key SPIN sales techniques and reveal how your business can use SPIN selling to meet your goals.

-- The buyer should sell his- or herself the product: While it’s tempting to push a product on the buyer, it’s important to stick with asking questions.
+- The buyer should sell his or herself the product: While it’s tempting to push a product on the buyer, it’s important to stick with asking questions.
 This typically leads to the buyer asking you questions, which gives you an opportunity to showcase your product’s strengths.

 - People will purchase from a person they like: Be personable and show interest in your buyer’s thoughts and concerns.
 Thoughtful questions will communicate this.

 SPIN Sales Training